RiskyKen/Udon-Documentation/Permission System/index.md

 ## Features

-- Custom Groups
+### Custom Groups

-- Edit World Items
+- Create any number of custom groups for Staff, VIPs, Supporters, Friends or whatever you like.
+- Build in instance master and instance owner groups.
+Ideal for game worlds.

+### World Actions

 - Toggle Game Objects
 - Change intractability of buttons (script and UI)
 - Change Materials
 - Change Meshes
 - Press Buttons
 - Call Events
 - Change Tooltips
 - Toggle Colliders
 - Update Animator Bool
 - Change UI Text Colour
 - Change UI Image Colour
 - Change UI Toggle State
+- Edit World Items

+### Join Audio

+- Play different audio file when players from different groups join the world.

-- Display List
+### Group Display

+- Displays a list of all the players in a group.
+- Highlight group players that are in the world.

-- Guest Access
+### Guest Access

-- Join Audio
+- Give players temporary access to a group.

 # Installation